 Investment portfolio grew by 23% to NGN29.81 billion in 2018 from NGN 24.31 billion in 2017 while Reinsurance reserves increased by 29% from NGN17.97 billion in 2017 to NGN23.26 billion in 2018.

-A well-balanced pan-African footprint has been sustaining our growth momentum, this reinforces our confidence in our ability to continue to record and achieve a year on year growth in premium income and profit.
+Our coverage and well-balanced pan-African footprint has been sustaining our growth momentum.
+It strengthens our assurance in our ability to continue to record and achieve growth in market share of premium income and profitability.